MLDSAI/JobCodeAI/README.md

 ## Problem

-JobCodeAI ia an HR-tech solution that solves the following problem:
+JobCodeAI is an HR-tech solution that solves the following problem:

-> Can’t find the right list of people to contact for training or comms because job codes are too unique
+> HR executives can’t find the right list of people to contact for training or
+> comms because job codes are too unique

 ## Solution

+A web application in which:

-An HR executive types in the attributes of the types of people they want to find, and we output a list.
+1. An HR executive types in a natural language description of the types of people they want to find
+2. A list of matching jobs (and people) is produced

+## Approach

 Behind the scenes we have a list of job codes and their descriptions.
 When the user types in attributes of the people he wants to find, JobCodeAI produces a list of matching jobs.

 ### Tech